dotnet/docs/docs/core/tools/project-json.md

 ## iconUrl
 Type: String

-The url for an icon that will be used in various places such as the package explorer.
+The URL for an icon that will be used in various places such as the package explorer.

 For example: